How to prepare for secondary school life after lockdown

 Set-up a group chat

 Socialising is a key part of any child’s school day.
-But Year 6s in lockdown have had their friendship groups suddenly ripped away.
+But many Year 6 students in lockdown had their friendship groups suddenly ripped away.
+Though they may have reconnected to an extent since lockdown measures eased, they may still feel a bit less confident about friendships.
 Knowing they will have friends from day one at secondary school will help them feel more secure.
-If you can contact other Year 6 parents, find out which of their friends are also going to your child’s secondary school.
+If you can contact other forthcoming Year 7 parents, find out which of their friends are also going to your child’s secondary school.
 You could even set up a messaging chat group, or regular video call on an app such as Zoom, for a peer network to prepare for the big, approaching life change.

 Fill up your basket

 Your child will need a lot of new items for school, with everything from stationery to uniform likely to be on the shopping list; chances are, they’ve also grown out of their school shoes since they last put them on!
-Planning ahead is not easy in these uncertain times, but give yourself the best chance to be ready for day one, by making a list and getting any online orders early.
+With most shops now open again, you can give yourself the best chance to be ready for day one, by making a list and getting any online orders in.

 Secondary schools usually offer many classes, clubs and study groups that can help children develop new or existing passions, as well as meet like-minded people.
-Everything from sport to science, dance to drama and coding to cooking is likely to be on offer, and many secondary school websites offer timetables of their extra-curricular activities.
-Have a look together and make a plan for things your child may like to try.
+There may not be as many as usual due to Covid restrictions – or they may be entirely cancelled – but you can usually find out what’s on offer by visiting the secondary school’s website.
+Everything from sport to science, dance to drama and coding to cooking may be available, so have a look together and make a plan for things your child may like to try.

 Shape the new normal

-Families have inevitably developed new routines to fit with lockdown life, whether late rising, later bedtimes, or much greater screentime.
-Start thinking about your post-lockdown routines and how you and your child will need to return to some (new) normality back at school.
-Try to slowly adapt to these routines in the weeks leading up.
+Families have inevitably developed new routines to fit with lockdown life and then the summer holidays, whether late rising, later bedtimes, or much greater screentime.
+Start thinking about your new-term routines and how you and your child will need to return to some (new) normality back at school.
+Try to slowly adapt to these routines in the days and weeks leading up.
 It may not be easy – but it will be easier than trying to introduce a sudden change in their first week.

 Secondary school may be the first time your child makes their own way to school.
 Trying out the route in advance will help them tick off one of the new changes before it comes around.
 If possible, make the new journey with them.
 You can also use this time to talk about the move and how they are feeling.